TormStorm/jagex-launcher-linux/README.md

 # Troubleshooting

 **Timeout waiting for window to load**<br>
-Try to run the installer again as it might have timed out downloding the necessary dependencies<br>
+Try to run the installer again as it might have timed out downloading the necessary dependencies<br>

 **Exit with return code 256 during installation**<br>
 Delete the folder inside `$HOME.var/app/net.lutris.Lutris/data/lutris/runners/wine` and restart the installation<br>